 When can you return to sport about an Arthrosamid gel injection?

-Generally, we suggest you rest your knee from exercise for about a week after the hydrogel injection.
+Generally, we suggest you rest your knee from exercise for about 10 days after the hydrogel injection.
 Short-term rest reduces the chances of a flare or swelling.
 The onset of the pain-relieving effect is four weeks, although it may take longer.

 An example of a return to running after an injection: